Next Feast of the Immaculate ConceptionSunday, 8 December 2024

 There are records of the Feast of the Immaculate Conception being celebrated in Syria by the Eastern Christian Church as early as the 5th century.
 It was originally observed on December 9.
 The commemoration spread to the West in the 8th century, when the Western Church changed the day of the observance to December 8.

-In 1708, Pope Clement XI designated the Feast of the Immaculate Conception as a Holy Day of Obligation, as it has remained until today. in 1854, Pope Pius IX released the Apostolic constitution Ineffabilies Deus, formally defining the dogma for this holiday, and reinforcing its importance in the Catholic Church.
+In 1708, Pope Clement XI designated the Feast of the Immaculate Conception as a Holy Day of Obligation, as it has remained until today.
+In 1854, Pope Pius IX released the Apostolic constitution Ineffabilis Deus, formally defining the dogma for this holiday, and reinforcing its importance in the Catholic Church.

 What was the Immaculate Conception?

 The Catholic belief around the conception of the Virgin Mary is based on the translation of a word used in the New Testament: 'Kecharitomene' in Greek.
 This is found in the Gospel of Luke "The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”
 (Luke 1:28).
 Kecharitomene is the past tense of Charitoo translated as highly favored, or sometimes as full of grace.
 As the word is formed in a past tense here, the implication is that the action had already begun, and therefore Mary had already been filled with grace prior to meeting the Angel.